shobhit0663/Basics-Projects/README.md

 This repository includes three beginner-friendly projects aimed at enhancing my grasp of HTML, CSS.
 Each project explores different aspects of development, covering logic building, UI design.
+The goal is to develop clean, efficient, and scalable code while continuously improving my problem-solving skills.